NIVANorge/NIVArrr/README.md

  1.1. **[What is R?](https://www.r-project.org/about.html)**.
 The R-Project home page

- 1.2. **[Installing R and R-Studio at NIVA]()**.
-Maybe add Raoul's recent Faglunsj PowerPoint to e.g. GoogleDrive as a PDF ans link it here?
+ 1.2. **[Installing R and R-Studio at NIVA](https://github.com/NIVANorge/NIVArrr/blob/master/pdf/raoul_w_faglunsj_r.pdf)**.
+Raoul's guide to installing R and R studio locally on a NIVA computer

  1.3. **[Using NIVA's Data Science Toolkit](https://github.com/NIVANorge/niva_datasci_toolkit)**.
 Only accessible to member of the NIVA-Norge GitHub account.
 A coud-based platform for data science built around JupyterLab, Python, R and Julia